-ACE TA CENTER | Medicare Prescription Drug Coverage for RWHAP Clients drugs in each drug class.
+ACE TA CENTER | Medicare Prescription Drug Coverage for RWHAP Clients

 Tool: How Medicare Enrollment Works

 How Medicare Enrollment Works

 Enrolling in Medicare Based on a

 Qualifying Disability

 Individuals that are under 65 and qualify for Social Security Disability Individuals that are under to and quality to Social Security Linguistics (SSDI) will be automatically enrolled in Medicare Part A and Part B after they receive disability benefits for 24 months.
 The beneficiary will still need to enroll in Part D prescription drug coverage and other supplemental coverage (for Original Medicare enrollees).